-2.2 Activating the System
+2.3 Activating the System

-The EC400 system has a shutdown feature that can be used when the vehicle is in storage.
+The EC400 system has a shutdown feature that should be used when the vehicle is in storage or is not being used for long periods of time.
 This allows the leisure electronics to be turned off when not required to save battery power.
-When in the off state the alarm and tracking system supplies are still active, all other supplies are turned off.
+When in the off state the alarm and tracking system supplies are still active, most other supplies are turned off.

-Before using the system please ensure the system 'Shutdown switch is in the on position (button in).
+Before using the system please ensure the shutdown switch is in the system on position (button in).

-2.3 Connecting to the Mains 230V supply and Safety checks
+2.4 Connecting to the Mains 230V supply and Safety checks